 Preferred Professional Certifications: Certified Public Accountant (CPA), Certified Fraud Examiner (CFE) or Certified in Financial Forensics (CFF).

 - Public Accounting

 - Government Accounting/Auditing

 - Financial Services Industry

 - Corporate Accounting/Internal Auditing

-Required Training: Once employed, FBI Forensic Accountants must attend a five-week training program at the FBI Academy.
+Once employed, FBI Forensic Accountants must attend a one time, five-week training program at the FBI Academy.
 This comprehensive program develops the forensic accountant’s aptitude and knowledge to conduct financial investigations.
-Key areas of this training include legal instruction, financial investigative techniques, interviewing strategies, search warrant execution, and testifying skills.
+Key areas of this training include legal instruction, financial investigative techniques, interviewing strategies, search warrant execution and testifying skills.

 Forensic Accountants investigate complex financial crimes involving corporate fraud, financial institution fraud, health care fraud, mortgage fraud and securities and commodities fraud.
 Their expertise is also applied to counterintelligence, counterterrorism, cybercrime, organized crime, public corruption and violent crime investigations.

 Working hand-in-hand with FBI Special Agents, Forensic Accountants routinely perform the following job tasks: